What is a Faculty Learning Community?

 The primary goals of this FLC are to build a skeleton framework for Artificial Intelligence (AI) that could be used in any course taught at UF.
 It would introduce AI basic topics, provide a few use cases familiar to the average student and articulate clear learning objectives that reach across many colleges at UF.
 This FLC would also develop a workshop that can guide faculty in how to incorporate their skeleton framework into the faculty member’s course of interest.
-Register for Adding AI to Your Course Offering.
+Register for Advanced AI: Applications Across the Curriculum.

 - Build a skeleton module that could be adjusted to fit into courses in any discipline that includes:

 - Multiple lessons (2-3)

 This FLC will consist of faculty with some AI experience, either through their own personal experience or completing the “Adding AI to your course offering FLC.”